 Finding accommodation for college can be tricky at the best of times.
-Your Students’ Union doesn't have all the answers but we will endeavour to assist you with any questions and help you get sorted as much as possible.
-Unfortunately everyone is still in relatively uncharted territory, we hope this information is useful for you when sourcing accommodation or with any issues that arise during the academic year.
+Your Students' Union may not have all the answers, but we will endeavour to assist you with any questions and help you get sorted as much as possible.
+We hope this information is helpful for you when sourcing accommodation or with any issues that arise during the academic year.

 If you need further information or assistance, you can contact firstname.lastname@example.org.

 Where Do I Start?

 - What type of property do I need?
 House?
 Digs?
 Apartment?